 Most cotton is monocropped and heavily sprayed with glyphosate, so why not opt for simple, organic cotton?
 These GOTS certified, BPA-free, machine washable, 100% organic, pesticide and flame retardant free cotton oven mitts are made with completely natural materials so the mitts will eventually make their way back to the earth with minimal disturbances.
 I’ve been using this exact pair for a few years now, and so far it hasn’t caused me any problems.

 Cooking needs to be enjoyable, and a sturdy and sharp knife will transform your life when it comes to cooking for happiness.
 Never underestimate the power of a simple, inexpensive kitchen knife.
 I use this santoku knife for everything.
 It just needs a bit of sharpening every few months, and I swear by this inexpensive Zwilling J.A.
 Henckels knife sharpener every time.

 I actually don’t recommend juicing as a ‘cure all’ or panacea for ‘health’, as juicing eliminates the fiber matrix that makes fruits and vegetables healthy, and actually refines the fructose/glucose/sucrose found in fruits for a nice insulin dump (no, thank you).
-Not only that, but you end up consuming more antinutrients such as oxalates in spinach that displace biotin in mitochondrial carboxylation enzymes.
-You’ll want the fiber from the whole fruits and vegetables like they’re meant to be consumed, so I only recommend a juicer if you’ve got the funds, or opt for a blender instead.
+Not only that, but you end up consuming more anti-nutrients such as oxalates in spinach that displace biotin in mitochondrial carboxylation enzymes.
+You’ll want the fiber from the whole fruits and vegetables like they’re meant to be consumed, so I only recommend a juicer if you’ve got the funds and capacity for blood sugar spikes, or opt for a blender instead.
 With that said, juicing is tasty, and sometimes a shot of organic carrot juice with its structured water is just what you need.